Energy Arbitration in Africa

 Investment treaty arbitration related to African energy projects

 A number of disputes relating to energy projects have also been subject to arbitrations arising under investment treaties.
-African states are currently party to nearly 500 bilateral investment treaties (BITs)14 that include protection for the investments of foreign investors and offer arbitration for resolution of disputes between foreign investors and host governments under the ICSID or other arbitral rules.15 In addition to BITs, regional trade agreements such as the South African Development Community (SADC) Protocol on Finance and Investment, the Economic Community of West African States (ECOWAS) Supplementary Act on Foreign Investment and the Common Market for Eastern and Southern Africa (COMESA) Treaty can also provide similar investment protections to BITs.
+African states are currently party to more than 500 bilateral investment treaties (BITs)17 that include protection for the investments of foreign investors and offer arbitration for resolution of disputes between foreign investors and host governments under the ICSID or other arbitral rules.18 In addition to BITs, regional trade agreements such as the South African Development Community (SADC) Protocol on Finance and Investment, the Economic Community of West African States (ECOWAS) Supplementary Act on Foreign Investment and the Common Market for Eastern and Southern Africa (COMESA) Treaty can also provide similar investment protections to BITs.

 As with disputes arising in commercial arbitration, ICSID arbitrations dealing with the African energy sector have involved a wide variety of projects and disputes.
-Treaty claims involving energy projects in Africa have related to, among other things, the imposition of new tax regimes and associated breach of stabilisation provisions;18 suspension and interruption of midstream LNG operations;19 the transfer of oil and gas concession exploration and development rights to third parties;20 unpaid invoices under power purchase agreements;21 and the cancellation of contractual rights or licence revocations.22
+Treaty claims involving energy projects in Africa have related to, among other things:

 Current trends and potential disputes